Cuba–Oceania relations: September 2008 ministerial meeting

 The first of its kind, it brought together government representatives of Cuba, Papua New Guinea and nine Pacific Island countries.
 Cuban Foreign Minister Felipe Perez Roque stated that Cuba hoped to assist Small Island Developing States in facing the effects of climate change, an issue of particular concern for Pacific nations.
 Attendees were also due to discuss "strengthening co-operation in health, sports and education".

 Among officials in attendance were I-Kiribati President Anote Tong, along with I-Kiribati health minister Dr. Kautu Tenanaua, and Tuvaluan Prime Minister Apisai Ielemia.
 Fiji was represented by foreign minister Ratu Epeli Nailatikau, and the Solomon Islands by foreign minister William Haomae.
-President Tong, by meeting President Raul Castro to discuss "mutual friendship and cooperation", became the first Pacific leader to pay a state visit to Cuba.
+President Tong, by meeting President Raúl Castro to discuss "mutual friendship and cooperation", became the first Pacific leader to pay a state visit to Cuba.

 Following the meeting, it was reported that Cuba and the Pacific countries involved had "strengthened their cooperation".